Head of House - Mr B C Pharaoh

 |Perseus 10||Jacob Campling|

 |Perseus 12||Jessica Archer|

 House competitions are a vitally important part of every student's life at Tollbar Academy.

-Some notable performances last year have been winning the Interhouse Merits, Art and History competitions.
-This was on top of 2nd Place finish at Sports Day.
-Perseus finished 6th overall in Interhouse Competitions, an improvement on last year.
+Some notable performances last year have been winning the Interhouse Merits, Art, Cross Country, Basketball and History competitions.

 Perseus this year are looking to hopefully better their results from last year and continue along their rich vein of improvement as they look to win the overall Interhouse Championship.

 With the wide variety of events that we have here at the Academy, there is certainly something to suit students of all abilities and interests.
 Perseus prides itself in making sure all students get the opportunity to embrace the outstanding Interhouse Competitions here at the Academy.

 Perseus House students are encouraged to "give it a go" and participation and success are two of our key focuses for this year.

 Tilly Green (Perseus 11)